 Depending on the circumstances of your accident, you may be eligible to recover damages such as:

 - Pain and suffering.

 If you require future medical treatment or long-term care, your attorney will include the estimated value of those services in your claim.
 If you cannot return to work or resume your old job duties due to your injuries, you may be entitled to recover compensation for future income losses as well.

 Your attorney will be by your side throughout the legal process, handling every aspect of your case.
 This helps protect your legal rights and provides you with the time you need to focus on your health and recovery.

 Time is of the essence after any commercial trucking industry accident.
 You need an experienced lawyer who can move quickly to preserve evidence and build a persuasive case on your behalf.

-Aaron Bensinger of Bensinger Law in northwest Ohio has the experience you need.
+Aaron Bensinger of Bensinger Legal Services in northwest Ohio has the experience you need.
 Licensed in both Ohio and California, Mr. Bensinger knows how to take on large insurance and trucking companies.
 His track record clearly demonstrates that he knows how to get the job done for you.
 He also takes the time to listen and answer your questions, providing the compassionate support you need during this time.